biobakery/graphlan/readme.txt

 Adding the above line into the bash configuration file will make the path addition permanent.

-For Windows or MacOS systems a similar proedure should be followed.
-Is is also possible (but not recommende) to obtain the sofware using the download link availabe at https://bitbucket.org/nsegata/graphlan/src ("get source" on the top right corner).
+For Windows or MacOS systems a similar procedure should be followed.
+Is is also possible (but not recommended) to obtain the software using the download link available at https://bitbucket.org/nsegata/graphlan/src ("get source" on the top right corner).